When Should You Hand in Your Notice? A Full Guide to Resigning

 Counteroffers

-Sometimes when you are in the process of changing roles, your current employers will make a counteroffer, they up your salary, and give you a few more benefits all to try and convince to you stay in your current role.
+Sometimes when you are in the process of changing roles, your current employers will make a counteroffer, they up your salary, and give you a few more benefits to convince to you stay.

 Prepare yourself for this situation, because if it happens you will need to be able to offer up an answer.
 There are a few things to consider before you decide: